'We’re reaching a breaking point': 3 Austin animal shelters reach critical capacity, waive adoption fees

-AUSTIN, Texas — Editor's Note: The above video aired in May 2019.

-Three Austin animal shelters have reached critical capacity and they're calling for the community's help.
+AUSTIN, Texas — Three Austin animal shelters have reached critical capacity, and they're calling for the community's help.

 Starting Friday and continuing to Sunday, June 30, waived-fee adoptions will be available at all three shelters.
-The goal is to get 500 animals into their forever homes at the end of the weekend.
+The goal is to get 500 animals into forever homes by the end of the weekend.

 RELATED: